[PHP] Illustration array_multisort()

 array_multisort($arr3, $arr4);

-in the previous example, the sorting method and sorting order are not specified with arguments, so the comparison is gradual and in ascending order.
+As with the previous example, the sort method and sort order are not specified as arguments, so the sort is performed in loose comparison and ascending order.

 The following image illustrates the movement of elements before and after sorting $arr3.